markoelez/basicfs/README.md

 Currently working on adding/refactoring several features:

-- RAFT consensus protocol in order to achieve fault tolerace
+- RAFT consensus protocol in order to achieve fault tolerance
 - User specified replication protocols
 - RPC communication for master --> volume relationship (using gRPC, protocol buffers)
 - Allow for incorporation of additional volumes to master index (using rebuild, RPC heartbeat)